 OKR and agile: Differences and similarities

-Understanding how OKRs and agile compare can help us visualize their complementary nature.
-As such, this section covers the differences and similarities between OKR and agile.
+Understanding how OKRs and agile compare can help us understand their complementary nature.
+This section covers the differences and similarities between OKR and agile.

 Differences between OKRs and agile